pangolinjs/cli/template/README.md

 # Pangolin.js

-Framework for componentized front end development with Nunjucks, Sass, and JavaScript.
+Framework for design system development with Nunjucks, Sass, and JavaScript.

 ## Install dependencies